Work Trends | Chapter 4

 College Debt

-Two-thirds of graduates used at least two different funding sources — 6 in 10 borrowed money from a source such as the federal government (58%), 4 in 10 said this was their primary source of money to pay for college (37%).
-Four-fifths reported working at least part time while in college, with nearly one-quarter (23%) working full time.
-5 in 10 had parents or relatives pay (51%).
+Two thirds of graduates used at least two different funding sources — 6 in 10 borrowed money from a source such as the federal government (58%).
+Four in 10 said this was their primary source of money to pay for college (37%).
+Four fifths reported working at least part time while in college, with nearly one quarter (23%) working full time.
+Five in 10 had parents or relatives pay (51%).

-Six in ten owed money to pay off their student loans upon graduation.
-At the time of the survey, a huge majority of students (83%) owe at least half of what they borrowed.
+Six in 10 owed money to pay off their student loans upon graduation.
+At the time of the survey, a majority of students (83%) owed at least half of what they borrowed.

 First Jobs and Pathways to Next Jobs and Careers